Trade Discounts Available

 Take a look at our rubber safety door seals with fin and plain or without fin.

 Installing a rubber door seal is simple.
-Simply remove a small portion of your current rubber door seal to check the shape, this will dictate the type of door seal you need to purchase.
+Simply remove a small portion of your current seal to check the shape, this will dictate the type of door seal you need to purchase.
 You’ll then need to measure your door to check how much of the rubber seal you’ll need and find a replacement.
 Once you have your replacement rubber door seal, gently remove your old seal and slot the new one into its place along the frame of your door.
-After placing the rubber door seal into the frame, try pulling it out.
+After placing the seal into the frame, try pulling it out.
 If it doesn’t move then it will be properly slotted into the frame.
 You can then cut the excess seal.
 Many elements of replacing a rubber door seal are similar to replacing a window seal so check out our guide to replacing window seals for more tips or contact us if you need any further assistance fitting our seals.

 With any type of door seal, regular maintenance is a key factor in making sure they perform.
 You should regularly check your door seals for signs or wear and tear and indications that they are not performing properly such as letting in cold draughts or rainwater.
 Clearing excess dirt from your door seals and giving them a clean every so often will also help to ensure your rubber door seals last longer.